You Want Homestay® Host Insurance To Protect Yourself, Your Property, And Your Income

-When you rent out your property to a traveler or student, it can be a very positive experience.
-But what would happen if a guest accidentally damaged your property and you had to file an insurance claim?
+When you rent out your property to a guest, it can be a very positive experience.
+But what would happen if the guest accidentally, or intentionally damaged your property and you had to file an insurance claim?
 Most insurance companies consider being a host on Homestay a business transaction.
 You are allowing a traveler or family to rent your property in exchange for money.
-It’s business activity.
-This is where a host would need a specialty insurance policy.
+Fundamentally, this constitutes business activity and therefore, you need a specialty insurance policy.
 Not only does Homestay host insurance cover damage caused by a renter, but it entirely replaces the current coverage you have.

 The single biggest exposure a Homestay host has is liability insurance exposure.
-What is a traveler or guest was injured while staying at your property?
-What if their health insurance company claimed you liable for their injuries?
-For this, you would need commercial general liability insurance, or business insurance.
+What if a traveler or guest was injured while staying at your property?
+What if their health insurance company found you liable for their injuries?
+For this, you would need commercial general liability insurance or business insurance.
 A standard homeowner’s policy carries personal liability that excludes business activity.
-This is another example of why it’s so imperative you carry insurance that covers Homestay hosts.
+This is another example of why it’s imperative that you carry insurance that covers Homestay hosts.

 Host Coverage for Homestay Might Be Legally Required

 Depending on what state you reside in, it may be a legal requirement to maintain adequate property and liability insurance coverage when using services like Homestay.
 It’s a smart move that helps protect you and your home from unforeseen problems that could cost you a lot of money.
 Get covered with Proper Insurance® – sign up for your plan today.

 Do You Need Insurance for HomeStay?

 If you’re planning on renting out your property on HomeStay, you might be wondering if HomeStay Rental Insurance is required.
 The answer depends on what state you reside in and how comfortable you are with risk.
 First, it’s important to note there are two types of coverage generally needed for owners who rent out their property: liability and property damage coverage.